History of the Baháʼí Faith: Declaration and afterwards (1863–1892)

 Starting in 1866, while in Adrianople, Baháʼu'lláh started writing a series of letters to world rulers, proclaiming his station as the promised one of all religions.
 His letters also asked them to renounce their material possessions, work together to settle disputes, and endeavour towards the betterment of the world and its peoples.
 Some of these leaders written to in the coming years include Pope Pius IX, Napoleon III of France, Czar Alexander II of Russia, Queen Victoria of Great Britain and Ireland, Násiriʼd-Dín Sháh of the Persian Empire and the rulers of America.

 The disagreements between the Baháʼís and the Azalís allowed the Ottoman and Persian authorities to exile Baháʼu'lláh once again.
-Baháʼu'lláh and his family left Adrianople on August 12, 1868 and after a journey by land and sea arrived in Acre on August 31.
+Baháʼu'lláh and his family left Adrianople on August 12, 1868, and after a journey by land and sea arrived in Acre on August 31.
 The first years in Acre imposed very harsh conditions on, and held very trying times for, Baháʼu'lláh.
-Mirzá Mihdí, Baháʼu'lláh's son, was suddenly killed at the age of twenty-two when he fell through a skylight while pacing back and forth in prayer and meditation.
+Mirzá Mihdí, Baháʼu'lláh's son, suddenly died at the age of twenty-two when he fell through a skylight while pacing back and forth in prayer and meditation.
 After some time, the people and officials began to trust and respect Baháʼu'lláh, and thus the conditions of the imprisonment were eased and eventually, after Ottoman Sultan Abdulaziz's death, he was allowed to leave the city and visit nearby places.

 From 1877 until 1879 Baháʼu'lláh lived in the house of Mazra'ih.

 The final years of Baháʼu'lláh's life were spent in the Mansion of Bahjí, just outside Acre, even though he was still formally a prisoner of the Ottoman Empire.
 During his years in Acre and Bahjí, Baháʼu'lláh produced many volumes of work including the Kitáb-i-Aqdas.
-On May 9, 1892 Baháʼu'lláh contracted a slight fever which grew steadily over the following days, abated, and then finally took his life on May 29, 1892.
+On May 9, 1892, Baháʼu'lláh contracted a slight fever which grew steadily over the following days, abated, and then finally took his life on May 29, 1892.
 He was buried in a Shrine located next to the Mansion of Bahjí in Israel.
 During his lifetime, communities of Baháʼís were established in Armenia, Burma, Egypt, Georgia, India, Lebanon, (what is now) Pakistan, Sudan, Syria, Turkey, and Turkmenistan.